glic3rinu/passlib/docs/lib/passlib.hash.rst

 .. module:: passlib.hash
     :synopsis: package containing all builtin password hashes

-This subpackage contains handlers for all the password hashes built into passlib.
-As well, any third-party handlers registered using :func:`register_crypt_handler` will be inserted into this package.
+This module contains classes implementing each of the password hashes built into passlib.
+As well, any external hashes registered using :func:`register_crypt_handler` will be inserted into this module.

-Each module within this package implements a single password hashing scheme, and follows passlib's :ref:`password-hash-api`.
+Each class within this package implements a single password hashing scheme, and follows passlib's :ref:`password-hash-api`.
-While many applications may find it easier to use a :class:`CryptContext` instance, or retreive handlers via :func:`get_crypt_handler`, they can also be imported and used directly from this package:
+While many applications may find it easier to use a :class:`CryptContext` instance, or retreive handlers via :func:`get_crypt_handler`, they can also be imported and used directly from this package, as in the following example:

     >>> from passlib.hash import md5_crypt
     >>> hash = md5_crypt.encrypt("password")